What is Merino Wool Yarn? - A Complete Guide

 - Strong wool (23–24.5 μm)

-Later, the fineness decides which type can be used for what purpose.
-For instance, the ultra-fine and superfine merino wool yarn is usually used for blending with other fibers like cashmere and silk.
+The fineness decides which type can be used for what purpose.
+For instance, the ultra-fine and superfine merino wool yarn are great for making items that will be worn next to the skin as it's the softest.
+It can also be used for blending with other fibers like cashmere and silk to make it even more luxurious.

 Types based on the Spinning Process